• Skip to primary navigation

 Is Whole Milk Ricotta the Same as Ricotta Cheese?

-Whole milk ricotta refers to cheese that’s made with full-fat milk while other ricotta cheeses may be made with less fat but added starch.
+Whole milk ricotta refers to cheese made with full-fat milk while other ricotta cheeses may be made with less fat but added starch.

 When a recipe calls for whole-milk ricotta it’s looking for a cheese with a higher fat content.
 Like this recipe, whole-milk ricotta can also include cream to make it smoother and more flavourful.